MicrosoftDocs/biztalk-docs/biztalk/core/how-to-restore-your-databases.md

 4. At the command prompt, type:

     `cscript UpdateDatabase.vbs SampleUpdateInfo.xml`
+  > [!NOTE]
+  >  If you are running using the SQL Server 2016 environment you may need to update UpdateDatabase.vbs to change from the deprecated Provider type.
+In UpdateDatabase.vbs locate the line containing the string 'conn.Provider = "SQLOLEDB"' and change it to 'conn.Provider = "SQLOLEDDB"'.
+Failure to do so will cause the script to fail with the error "SQL Server: Invalid connection string attribute".

     This script updates all tables that store information about the location of other databases.

    > [!IMPORTANT]